 - Exness publishes detailed transparency reports (order fill statistics, slippage distributions) which document their execution quality for retail and institutional volumes.

 For pure execution purists, IC Markets' uniform ECN model is cleaner.
-For traders who value instant withdrawal and transparent reporting over model purity, Exness's hybrid structure is competitive.
+For traders who value automated withdrawal processing and transparent reporting over model purity, Exness's structure is competitive.

 Spreads and Trading Costs#